 This unique late 18th century weather house has been in ownership by the same English family lately of Ledbury, Herefordshire since the 19th century.
 It was kept in the study at Gloucester House – property of the Surgeon ‘Chas John Tanner’ (1812 – 1866) whose name is pasted to the house side.

 At some stage it was stored at ‘Harvey Nichols’ depository in Bournemouth, Dorset, England – their label pasted to the rear door confirms this fact, while the purpose of the clock pediment is to hide the Hydrometric adjustment housing found immediately behind it – the ‘Weather House’ retains its original detachable painted & gilded finial.

 The four end-chimney stacks, balustrading, urns, clock, masonry-stringing, window-casements and brickwork – in fact everything on the house is painted, as are the backboards which have now turned a lovely duck-egg blue.
-The rear of the house has a full-height door – retaining its original chamfered brass ‘H’ hinges, which opens to reveal a ground floor retaining its original chequered paper lining (to its floor).
-The interior having two elevated floors – the top floor set aside as servants’ quarters, which do not have ‘fancy’ wallpaper, opposed to the ground and first floors which do.
+The rear of the house has a full-height door – retaining its original chamfered brass ‘H’ hinges, which open to reveal a ground floor retaining its original chequered paper lining (to the floor).
+The interior with two elevated floors – the top floor set aside as servants’ quarters, without ‘fancy’ wallpaper, opposed to the ground and first floors which do.
 Separating these upper floors are withdrawing pine-papered panels which are set about an 1” apart – so when in situ there are four upper rooms and one ground floor room.